Preventive-Corrective Cyber-Defense: Attack-Induced Region Minimization and Cybersecurity Margin Maximization: A Corrective Cyber-Defense Strategy to Maximize Cybersecurity Margin

-In particular, with limited cyber-defense resources, the proposed cyber-defense meter placement strategy \textbf{P2} may or may not completely eliminate the FDI attack-induced region $\Omega^{\text{AIR}}$.
-Hence, this section proposes a cost-effective dispatching cyber-defense strategy, which achieves the trade-off between maximizing the cybersecurity margin and minimizing the additional operation costs.
-This is achieved by the optimal dispatch of operation points in the system operation stage.
+With limited cyber-defense resources, the proposed preventive cyber-defense strategy P2 may not completely eliminate the FDI attack-induced region $\Omega^{\text{AIR}}$.
+Since the power system generation dispatch could be either compromised by cyber-attacks~\cite{LR_2011} or actively adopted as a resilience enhancement tool~\cite{TSG2022_LAA}, this section proposes a corrective cyber-defense strategy to maximize the cybersecurity margin via corrective and cost-effective re-dispatch of operation points.